syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Macros.md

 {% endhighlight %}

-The following code snippet illustrates how to remove the macros present in the document using RemoveMacros method.
+The following code example illustrates how to remove the macros present in the document by using RemoveMacros method.

 {% highlight c# %}
 [C#]

-//Load the document with macros
+//Loads the document with macros

 WordDocument document = new WordDocument("Sample.docm");

-//Check whether the document has macros and remove them
+//Checks whether the document has macros and then removes them

 if (document.HasMacros)

 document.RemoveMacros();

-//Save the document
+//Saves the document

 document.Save("Sample.docx", FormatType.Docx);

-//Close the document
+//Closes the document

 document.Close();